GiorginoSerbuciano/DesktopSort/README.txt

 * Can only read sortDirs.txt and sortTags.txt from top to bottom and line-by-line.
 In other words, it reads the sorting directories and tags in the same, corresponding order.
 For the user, this means that if tag "A_" is on the first line of sortTags.txt, then the directory corresponding to tag "A_" must be on the first line of sortDirs.txt.
-Futhermore, there must be one tag per sorting directory (Source directories do not have this limitation!)
+Therefore, there can only be one tag per sorting directory (Source directories do not have this limitation!)
 DESKTOPSORT has no fancy failsafe against accidentally swapping the order of tags and directories.
 These are limitations inherent to the way the program is designed and may be fixed in major versions.